rchereji/plot2DO/README.md

 ## Citation
-If you use this program in your research, please cite our article. (not available yet)
+If you use this program in your research, please cite [our article](http://www.cell.com/molecular-cell/fulltext/S1097-2765(16)30847-4):
+Chereji RV, Ocampo J, Clark DJ.
+2017.
+MNase-Sensitive Complexes in Yeast: Nucleosomes and Non-histone Barriers.
+Molecular Cell 65: 565-577.e563.

 ## License